meza/trance-stack/README.md

 ## Getting Started

+> **notice** Read this documentation on your own project's repository.
+It will contain links relevant to you as
+> the init script will replace the links in this README with the ones customized to your project.

 In order to fully use this stack, you will need to have a few things set up first.

-> **warning**
-> This README isn't trying to teach you how to use these services, please refer to the services' documentation for that.

 The stack is designed in a way that makes it relatively simple to remove the parts you don't need.
 You will be able to find removal instructions at every step so don't worry if you're not a fan of a particular service.